Scoliosis tests — what a diagnosis can involve

-Scoliosis tests may be necessary if you are experiencing neck or back pain and have developed some structural changes in the shape of your spine.
+Degenerative scoliosis tests may be necessary if you are experiencing neck or back pain and have developed some structural changes in the shape of your spine.
 If you begin to notice that one hip seems higher than the other, one shoulder blade has become more prominent, or you are walking with a slight change in gait, there is a possibility that degenerative scoliosis is the cause.
-The only way to know for sure what is causing these changes in your spine is to get a proper diagnosis from a physician so that he or she can evaluate your condition and prescribe an effective treatment regimen.
+The only way to know for sure what is causing these changes in your spine is to get a proper diagnosis from a physician so that he or she can evaluate your condition and prescribe an effective treatment plan.

 The physical exam